mikebell/mikebell.io/src/pages/articles/2016-10-04-hey-how-are-you.md

 tags:
   - "geekmentalhelpweek"
 path: "hey-how-are-you"
+description: "Like most conversations do it starts with a "Hey, how are you?".
+What people don't know is the mental twists that my brain goes through in the split second it takes me to answer."
 ---
 Like most conversations do it starts with a "Hey, how are you?".
 What people don't know is the mental twists that my brain goes through in the split second it takes me to answer.